Colorado / Larimer County

 DMV Information

-Residents in Windsor handle vehicle services through the Colorado Division of Motor Vehicles, conveniently located in nearby Fort Collins.
-The DMV provides all standard licensing and registration services, with information and resources available online.
-Access to DMV services is straightforward for new arrivals and long-term residents alike.
+Residents of Windsor handle vehicle services through the Colorado Division of Motor Vehicles, conveniently located in Fort Collins.
+The state DMV provides driver licensing, vehicle registration, and other essential services both in person and online.
+Information and resources are easily accessible for new and existing residents.

 Colorado